MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Meta-Adapter with Tensor Networks

 where $L$ is the number of layers, and $M$ is the number of projection matrices, which can be between $1$ and $4$ (corresponding to $Q,K,V$, and $O$ matrices).
 One can choose to include the MLP matrices in this tensor after properly reshaping them.
 For instance in the BERT family of models, the two MLP matrices are of size $4D_{\rm in}\times D_{\rm out}$.
 However, including these MLP layers would increase $M$ to potentially $12$.
-This puts a significant computational overhead should we wish to construct a $3$-dimensional tensor by stacking the $L$-dimension on top of $M$.
-In \cite{jie2023fact}, the authors follow such an approach in the context of vision transformers to construct unified tensors to inject into the model.
+This increases the computational overhead should we wish to construct a $3$-dimensional tensor by stacking the $L$-dimension on top of $M$.
+This approach was followed in FacT \cite{jie2023fact} and LoTR \cite{bershatsky2024lotr}.

 Moreover, the output dimension in the MHSA is further split into $H$ number of heads.
-Thus implicitly, such a neural architecture allows for the construction of even a $5$-dimensional tensor,
+Thus implicitly, such a architecture allows for the construction of even a $5$-dimensional tensor,

 Tensors $\Delta \mathcal{W}_{4D}$ and $\Delta \mathcal{W}_{5D}$ potentially capture all adapters one could include for a transformer-like model.
 Furthermore, this idea extends beyond single transformer adapters.
-For instance, one could include an extra dimension capturing task dependency in a Multi-Task Learning (MTL) setting, where different transformer adapters are used for different tasks
+For instance, one could include an extra dimension capturing task dependency in a multi-task learning (MTL) setting, where different transformer adapters are used for different tasks

 where $T$ represents the total number of tasks.